We may earn commission from affiliate links β

 A few kilometers from Benkovac are the remains of the ancient town of Asseria.

-The Liburnians built this town, then later taken over by the Romans and was an important position on the route between present-day Zadar and Split, as well as other municipalities in the region.
+The Liburnians built this town, then later taken over by the Romans, and it was an important position on the route between present-day Zadar and Split, as well as other regional municipalities.
 The remains are 600 by 150 meters, and much of the site is yet to be excavated.
-However, there is still plenty to see with the three-meter-thick ramparts and cippi (Liburnian carved tombstones).
+However, plenty remains to see with the three-meter-thick ramparts and cippi (Liburnian carved tombstones).

 Rafting & Kayaking The Zrmanja And Krupa Rivers